 By Saturday, April 13, Major Anderson determined that he could not hold out without supplies.
 A Union supply ship sent days earlier sat just off-shore out of shell range.
 But Confederate shelling kept it from moving in.

-So Anderson surrendered.
+So on April 14, 1861, Anderson surrendered.
 The garrison was allowed to evacuate the fort.
 In one of his last acts, the commander took the garrison flag, which he carried back to the north.